 We would like to commend and thank the Government of Palau's management, the U.S. Department of Interior, and the Graduate School for allowing us to present this financial analysis.
 We hope it serves as a useful and understandable compliment to Palau's annual financial report.

-- This report is available online at the official website of the Pacific and Virgin Islands Training Initiatives, www.pitiviti.org. - Visit our website at www.crawfordcpas.com for other useful tools for governments.
+Visit our website at www.crawfordcpas.com for other useful tools for governments.